 Whooping cough is a very infectious disease that is dangerous for newborn babies.
 It can cause babies to develop pneumonia and brain damage.
-In rare cases, babies may die from whooping cough.
+Babies may even die from whooping cough.
 Babies are vaccinated against whooping cough when they are a few months old.
-This means they can still get whooping cough in the first few months of life.
-If you get vaccinated against whooping cough while you are pregnant (22-week vaccination), both you and your baby will be well protected.
+This means they can still get whooping cough in the first few months before they are vaccinated.
+If you get vaccinated against whooping cough while you are pregnant (22-week vaccination), your baby will be well protected against whooping cough.
+You will be protected as well.
 For this reason, it is sensible to be vaccinated against whooping cough while you are pregnant.
 Your midwife or gynaecologist will tell you about this.
 You can be vaccinated from week 22 of pregnancy onwards.
-If you have the vaccination, your baby will usually need one less injection after birth and can start their vaccinations a month later.
+Your baby will usually need one less injection after birth and their National Immunisation Programme vaccinations will start a month later.
 For the 22-week vaccination, you will have to make an appointment with youth healthcare services (the Well-Baby Clinic) yourself.

-For more information, go to www.rivm.nl/zwanger-en-vaccineren.
+For more information, go to rijksvaccinatieprogramma.nl/kinkhoestprik.
 On this web page, you can also read about the best time to get the 22-week vaccination and where you can make an appointment.